brunojakobljevic/pizzazza/README.md

 # pizzazza

-Web page for a pizza place
+Basic web page for a pizza place, done in HTML, CSS(Bootstrap) and Javascript